Museum exhibit representing annual training plan

 These training plans are for current employees and will generally be part of a regular performance review or an employee development plan.

-These plans will focus on developing an employee’s existing skills with training programs designed to help them ramp up their job performance.
+These plans will focus on developing an employee’s existing skills with specific training programs to help them ramp up their job performance.
 Additionally, you can leverage individual development plans in succession planning, developed in collaboration with the employee.

 Collaborative learning and annual training plans